JoanArrow/Quantum-Hackathon/readme.md

 # Welcome to the Q-SEnSE Hackethon!

-### Follow the following instructions to learn how you can participate in this hackathon and submit solutions to our challenges &#11088
+### Follow these instructions to learn how you can participate in this hackathon and submit solutions to our challenges

 ##### 1. All challenges are contained on this repo as jupiter notebooks.
 Your first step in participating in this hackathon is to fork this repo to make your own copy of all challenges.